Dr Christopher Rowe

 My current doctoral studies through the University of Newcastle School of Medicine and Public Health are investigating new diagnostic and therapetic targets for thyroid cancer.
 In particular, our group is examining the utility of the TSH receptor as a specific theranostic marker for drug delivery, in collaboration with the John Hunter Hospital Thyroid Cancer Multidisciplinary Team, the Hunter Cancer Biobank and Pathology North (Hunter).
 I am also collaborating with Professor Hubert Hondermarck in the School of Biomedical Sciences and Pharmacy to study the role of neurotrophins as biomarkers and therapeutic targets in thyroid malignancy.

-I am active in a number of clinical research projects studying the impact of visceral fat on insulin resistance in Type 1 and Type 2 Diabetes, and therapeutic strategies to mitigate this.
+I am active in a number of clinical research projects studying the impact of visceral fat on insulin resistance in Type 1 Diabetes, and management of diabetes in pregnancy.

-I am a current recipient of a Clinical Research Fellowship (Hunter New England Local Health District), and my recent research has been supported by the Hunter Cancer Research Alliance, Avant Mutual Group, the University of Newcastle, and the John Hunter Hospital Charitable Trust.
+I am an inaugural recipient of a Clinical Research Fellowship (Hunter New England Local Health District), and my recent research has been supported by the Hunter Cancer Research Alliance, Avant Mutual Group, the University of Newcastle, and the John Hunter Hospital Charitable Trust.

 - Bachelor of Medicine, Bachelor of Surgery (Hons), University of New South Wales